howardginsburg/HomeAssistant/Attempt 3/Attempt 3.md

 1. From the Tailscale admin page,
   1. Authorize the device.
   1. Disable Key Expiry.
+1. From the Tailscale Addon, open the Web UI and select 'Stop Advertising Exit Node'.

 ### Install Home Assistant and Tailscale on your phone